DataCTE/CorePulse/README.md

 ### **Attention Manipulation**
 Control how much the model focuses on specific words in your prompt by directly modifying attention weights.
 Unlike changing the prompt text, this amplifies or reduces the model's internal focus on existing words.
-> note as of now this has only been tested with SDXL

 - **Amplify attention** (>1.0) → Make the model pay more attention to specific words
 - **Reduce attention** (<1.0) → Decrease focus on certain words